-24 Hawking and Penrose 1970. pp 529-548.
+22 Hawking and Penrose 1970. pp 529-548.

-25 Hawking 1980, p.149.
+23 Hawking 1980, p.149.

-26 Borde and Vilenkin 1994 pp 3305-3308.
+24 Borde and Vilenkin 1994 pp 3305-3308.

-27 Borde and Vilenkin 1997 p 720.
+25 Borde and Vilenkin 1997 p 720.

-28 "In my own opinion, it looks like eternally inflating models necessarily have a beginning.
+$^{^{26}}$ "In my own opinion, it looks like eternally inflating models necessarily have a beginning.
 I believe this for two reasons.
 The first is the fact that, as hard as physicists have worked to try to construct an alternative, so far all the models that we construct have a beginning; they are eternal into the future, but not into the past.
-The second reason-is that the technical assumption questioned in the 1997 Borde-Vilenkin paper does not seem important enough to me to change the conclusion."
+The second reason is that the technical assumption questioned in the 1997 Borde-Vilenkin paper does not seem important enough to me to change the conclusion."
 (Guth 1999) p 13.

-In 2003, all three joined together to formulate an elegant proof of a boundary to past time in all cosmologies where the average Hubble expansion is greater than zero.
 This proof is not dependent on the weak energy condition (which allowed for possible exceptions to the 1994 Borde-Vilenkin proof).
 They formulated their findings as follows:

 Our argument shows that null and time like geodesics are, in general, past-incomplete [requiring a boundary to past time] in inflationary models, whether or not energy conditions hold, provided only that the averaged expansion condition $H{av} > 0$ hold along these past-directed geodesics.
-This is a stronger conclusion than the one arrived at in previous work in that we have shown under reasonable assumptions that almost all causal geodesics, when extended to the past of an arbitrary point, reach the boundary of the inflating region of space-time in a finite proper time.29
+This is a stronger conclusion than the one arrived at in previous work in that we have shown under reasonable assumptions that almost all causal geodesics, when extended to the past of an arbitrary point, reach the boundary of the inflating region of space-time in a finite proper time.27

-Remarkably, this proof (which is explained in detail below in this Section) has extensive general applicability-that is, to any universe (or multiverse or higher dimensional space universe) with an average Hubble expansion greater than zero.
-In particular, it applies to the eternal inflation multiverse.
+Remarkably, this proof (which is explained in detail below in this Section) has extensive general applicability-that is, to any universe with an average Hubble expansion greater than zero.
+In particular, it applies to the eternal inflation scenario.
 Vilenkin states it as follows:

 We made no assumptions about the material content of the universe.
 We did not even assume that gravity is described by Einstein's equations.
 So, if Einstein's gravity requires some modification, our conclusion will still hold.
 The only assumption that we made was that the expansion rate of the universe never gets below some nonzero value, no matter how small.
 This assumption should certainly be satisfied in the inflating false vacuum.
-The conclusion is that past-eternal inflation without a beginning is impossible.30
+The conclusion is that past-eternal inflation without a beginning is impossible.28